-Code of Conduct
+Codes of Conduct

-Bomaderry Community Preschool educators abide by the ethical responsibilities outlined in Early Childhood Australia's code of ethics.
+Bomaderry Community Pre-school staff abide by the ethical responsibilities outlined in Early Childhood Australia's code of ethics.

 All educators are advocates for children and their families and this code provides a framework for staff regarding their interactions with children, families, colleagues and the community.

-A copy of our code of conduct policy can be accessed on the OWNA App.
+A copy of our code of conduct policy can be accessed in the policy folders located in the main foyer.